konveyor/konveyor.github.io/content/Crane/Tutorials/StatelessAppMirror.md

 4 directories, 24 files
 ```

 Crane Export is using a discovery client to see all of the API resources in the specified namespace of the designated cluster and outputing them to the disk in YAML form.
-This allows you to migrate your workloads in a non-destructive way.
+This allows workloads to migrate in a non-destructive way.

-Going forward you’ll be working against these manifests on the disk without impacting the active resources in the “source” cluster.
+Going forward these manifests will be working on the disk without impacting the active resources in the “source” cluster.

 ### 3. Generate Transformations
 Crane’s `transform` command generates tranformations in the form of JSON patches and stores them on the disk in the transform directory (unless overridden using ``--transform-dir`).